The Source School

 With the help of Cortico’s AI-powered listening and analytic tools, students could see patterns across conversations, identify themes, and generate usable insights.
 Students themselves presented the findings, including conversation themes and highlights, snippets of audio and text from the conversations, and data analysis and visualization.

 It was a win: administrators witnessed the rigor and depth of analysis and appreciated the students owning their own process and the students knew that their concerns were being taken seriously, building a level of reciprocal trust and respect.
+The project has since continued for three years, and has become integrated into the life of the school, providing a credit-bearing leadership experience and bridging students to administration and teachers.

 “There’s no going back now.
 We are listening, we are grateful, and we will take action.”